jashandeep-sohi/pyds/_sources/installation.txt

 Source
 ------
-To install the latest release from source, grab the latest release archive from https://github.com/jashandeep-sohi/pds/releases and then use the included distuitls setup script to install.
-For example:
+To install the latest release from source, first grab the latest release archive from https://github.com/jashandeep-sohi/pds/releases and then use the included distuitls setup script to install:

 .. code-block:: sh